Sportpalast speech: Details

-Goebbels attempted to counter reports in the Allied press that German civilians had lost faith in victory by asking the audience a number of questions at the end, such as:
+Goebbels attempted to counter reports in the Allied press that German civilians had lost faith in victory by asking the audience several questions at the end, such as:

-Do you believe with the Führer and us in the final total victory of the German people?

-Are you and the German people willing to work, if the Führer orders, 10, 12 and if necessary 14 hours a day and to give everything for victory?

-Do you want total war?
-If necessary, do you want a war more total and radical than anything that we can even imagine today?

-The recorded oral version of the speech differed in some ways from the written record.
-Especially significant is that in the oral (vs. written) record of the speech, Goebbels actually begins to mention the "extermination" of the Jews, rather than the less harsh terms used in the written version to describe the "solution", but catches himself in the middle of the word.
+The audio recording of the speech differs in some ways from the written record.
+Especially significant is that in the recording, Goebbels begins to mention the "extermination" of the Jews, rather than the less harsh terms used in the written version to describe the Final Solution, but catches himself in the middle of the word.

 Quotes

 The last line originated in the poem Männer und Buben (Men and Boys) by Carl Theodor Körner during the Napoleonic Wars.
-Körner's words had been quoted by Adolf Hitler in his 1920 speech "What We Want" delivered at Munich's Hofbräuhaus, but also by Goebbels himself in older speeches, including his 6 July 1932 campaign speech before the Nazis took power in Germany.
+Körner's words had been quoted by Hitler in his 1920 speech "What We Want" delivered at Munich's Hofbräuhaus, but also by Goebbels himself in older speeches, including his 6 July 1932 campaign speech before the Nazis took power in Germany.